 - HPIV-2: A common cause for croup; often seen in the fall

-- HPIV-3: Mostly associated with pneumonia and bronchitis; often seen in the spring and summer, but can appear year-round
+- HPIV-3: Mostly associated with bronchiolitis, bronchitis and pneumonia; often seen in the spring and summer, but can appear year-round

 - HPIV-4: The rarest of the four types; no seasonal patterns